JoshuaCarter99/workdayscheduler/README.md

 1. Created repository on GitHub.com and cloned repository locally to desktop.
 2. Created index.html and created script for the entirety of HTML first to make sure all labels and general format were in check before working on JS.
 3. Created script.js and made sure it was able to interact with HTML properly.
+4. Ensured all links to fonts, bootstrap, etc. were functional with code.
-4. Created style.css and worked on CSS last to ensure webpage looked semi-appealing.
+5. Created style.css and worked on CSS last to ensure webpage looked semi-appealing.
-5. Pushed local changes back to main branch on original GitHub repository (via GitHub.com), and deployed code at live URL.
+6. Pushed local changes back to main branch on original GitHub repository (via GitHub.com), and deployed code at live URL.

 ## Usage

-Open the provided URL on your desired browser to access the quiz.
-Choose the correct answers to get a highscore and rank high on the leaderboard.
+Open the provided URL on your desired browser to access the planner.
+Add tasks to planner and click the save button to save written tasks to local storage.

 ## Credits